-It is GDST/ATB policy that individual records of evidence (i.e. scans or photocopies of original documents) must be kept for the following checks:
+It is GDST/ATB policy that individual records of evidence (i.e. photocopies of original documents) must be kept for the following checks:

-- Identity
+- Identity (see below)

 - Children's Barred List (where made separately in advance of a full DBS check)

 - Prohibition from teaching

 - Prohibition from management of independent schools/academies (if relevant)

+- Nursing and Midwifery Council register (for school nurses only)

-- Childcare disqualification (form CDD)
+- Childcare disqualification

 - Qualifications

-- Right to work in the UK (see below)
+- Right to work in the UK

-- Overseas check including check on any EEA teacher sanction or restriction (where applicable)
+- Overseas check including check on any EEA teacher sanction or restriction(where applicable)

 - References

 - Employment history (application form)

-- Medical fitness (Form S4 or declaration)
+- Medical fitness

-Each piece of evidence must be checked and annotated, i.e. dated, with a note as to who carried out the check.
+Each piece of evidence must be checked and dated, with a note as to who carried out the check.

-Schools do not have to keep copies of DBS certificates, but if they do, they must not be kept for longer than six months.
+Schools do not have to keep copies of DBS certificates21, but if they do, they must not be kept for longer than six months.
 As evidence of the DBS check schools must note the DBS reference number, level of disclosure, date of disclosure and name of checker.
 Evidence of an Update Service 'status check' in the form of a print off may be retained and must be handled and kept confidentially following the DBS Code of Practice.